 G1 GC is a generational garbage collector, that is, the heap is split into generations with the premise most objects die young.
 It is more efficient to deal with (clean) objects in the young generation rather than move to the old generation and clean it up there.
 This is no different than Serial, Parallel and CMS GC.

 The G1 GC is a low pause-time collector, whose priority is to attempt to meet a maximum pause-time target.
 This may come at the expense of throughput, however, from experience, it’s generally deemed more important to avoid long application pauses than overall throughput.
 Remember the goal here is to meet your performance targets.

-G1 GC differs greatly in the allocation of the heap space.
-G1 splits the heap into a number (typically 2048) smaller heap regions, for this reason heap size makes direct difference in region size.
+G1 GC differs greatly in the allocation of heap space.
+G1 splits the heap into a number (typically 2048) smaller heap regions; for this reason, heap size makes a direct difference to region size.
 Each of the regions can be allocated as an Eden, a Survivor or an Old region.
 The number of regions allocated to either Eden, Survivor or Old is flexible and determined by the GC at runtime.
-The following diagram depicts the very different allocation of the heap.
+The following diagram depicts the very different allocation of the heap:

 This method of breaking up the space into regions allows the GC to avoid (as long as possible) large GCs of the entire heap.

 During Garbage Collection, there are a number of events where the entire application is paused; these are often referred to as Stop-The-World (STW) events.
 During these pauses, any requests to the JVM need to wait until the pause is finished.
 As such, one of the goals of GC tuning is to minimize these pauses.
 The Full GC is usually the longest STW pause as the entire heap needs to be traversed, whereas some other STW pauses (which may be needed by the Garbage Collector) may be shorter and within acceptable limits.
 During the process of tuning the GC, log analysis should help to identify excessive pauses and their causes.
 You can then take steps to rectify the issues.